Joshikarank/Crypto-Trading-Simulator-MVP-Fullstack-AI-Powered/README.md

 But cloud GPUs for large-scale backtesting or deep retraining?
 I couldn’t afford them.
 And I didn’t fake anything.

-This project was built on truth, not marketing.
+This project was built on **truth**, not marketing.

 ---

 ### 🔁 Felix AI Is Meant To Run 24/7

 If you deploy this on a cloud GPU:
-- Predictions log themselves
+- ✅ Predictions log themselves
-- Models auto-retrain hourly
+- ✅ Models auto-retrain hourly
-- Backtests write to file for insights
+- ✅ Backtests write to file for insights

-You basically get a self-learning, sentiment-aware quant bot.
+You basically get a **self-learning, sentiment-aware quant bot**.
 **Let it run.
 Watch it grow.**

 ---